 Shaver Shop aims to grow total store network numbers across Australia and New Zealand to approximately 130-135 within the next three years.
-One new store was opened in FY2020 together with the re-opening of our Karrinyup store which was temporarily closed while the centre underwent a significant redevelopment.
 Shaver Shop continues to apply prudence to new store openings given the variability in foot traffic at shopping centres experienced over the last 24 months as well as consumer trends to continue purchasing through online channels.
 Subject to the forecast financial returns meeting appropriate hurdle rates, the Company expects to open these additional stores in Australia and New Zealand.
 Shaver Shop also intends to evaluate opportunities to expand into international markets through both online and in-store channels.